amilstead/unity3d-thrift-twisted/README.md

 ----------
 *"Unity keeps complainig about unliked libraries/Thrift won't compile with the Unity project.
 What gives?"*

 You may need to compile it yourself or find some way of acquiring the linked library (I'd suggest downloading and compiling the source, as a Visual Studio solution for doing so is included in the Thrift source code).
-If this happens, after you've acquired a good version of the DLL, simply open Unity project then drag the DLL file into the unity editor and drop it onto the `Assets` folder.
+If this happens, after you've acquired a good version of the DLL, simply open the Unity project then drag the DLL file into the unity editor and drop it onto the `Assets` folder.

 ----------